LGN520/farreach-public/ycsb-implementation.md

 - 11.18
 	+ Siyuan
 		* TODO: Debug and test seq_hdr.snapshot_token

-- 11.17
-	+ Siyuan
-		* TODO: Fix comments of reviewer2 for comnet22
+		* TODO: Debug and test val_hdr and seq_hdr in GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
 		* TODO: Fix the comment on scaling issue for comnet22
 		* TODO: Update exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment

+- 11.17
+	+ Siyuan
+		* Fix comments of reviewer2 for comnet22
+		* Fix the comments of farreach on design
+		* TODO: Fix ingress bug of seq_hdr.snapshot_token
+		* TODO: Implement record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
+			- TODO: Fix compilation errors of switch and server

 - 11.16
 	+ Siyuan